skyaxe97/tp/docs/UserGuide.md

 #### ![Notes](images/UserGuide/post-it.png) Notes on addLesson Command:

 * The program will not warn you if there are any clashes in timing with other Tasks.
+* If you indicate that a Lesson ends at midnight (24:00), the end time will be automatically converted to 23:59.

 **Format:** `addLesson /code MODULE /date DATE /from START /to END /repeats TIMES`